Theorems About Triangles,

 That was, arguably, the most important, and most influential, book ever written, ignoring highly influential books with mythical or false contents.
 Unfortunately, this seems to have dropped out of modern education with very sad results.

-The discoveries organised and presented in Euclid's Elements were made using products of biological evolution that humans share with several other species of animals that can perceive, understand, reason about, construct, and make use of, structures and processes in the environment -- competences that are also present in pre-verbal humans, e.g. toddlers.I suspect that important subsets of those competences evolved independently in several evolutionary lineages -- including some nest-building birds, elephants, and primates -- because they all inhabit a 3-D environment in which they are able to perceive, understand, produce, maintain, or prevent various kinds of spatial structures and processes.
+The discoveries organised and presented in Euclid's Elements depended to a considerable extent on products of biological evolution that humans share with several other species of animals that can perceive, understand, reason about, construct, and make use of, structures and processes in the environment -- competences that are also present in pre-verbal humans, e.g. toddlers.I suspect that important subsets of those competences evolved independently in several evolutionary lineages -- including some nest-building birds, elephants, and primates -- because they all inhabit a 3-D environment in which they are able to perceive, understand, produce, maintain, or prevent various kinds of spatial structures and processes.
 Some of those competences are also present in very young, even pre-verbal, children.
 But the competences have largely been ignored, or misunderstood, by researchers in developmental psychology, animal cognition, philosophy of mathematics, and more recently AI and robotics.
 Thinkers who have noticed the gaps sometimes argue that computer-based systems will always have such gaps (e.g. Roger Penrose).
 That is not my aim, though there is an open question about how research motives should be related to particular sorts of experiments.

 Human toddlers, and some other animals, seem to be able to make such discoveries, but they lack the meta-cognitive competences that enable older humans to inspect and reason about those competences, and the discoveries they give rise to.